Alludugaaru Vachcharu: Plot

-The film begins with Murali a professional violinist who is an orphan.
-He falls for a playback singer Shalini and behinds her as white on rice.
+The film begins with Murali, a professional violinist who is an orphan.
+He falls for a playback singer, Shalini, and behinds her as white on rice.
 Howbeit, she loathes & disgraces his love when he states not to vex her anymore.
-Plus, a day arises when she will fell his love and proceed toward him.
-Parallelly, Murali gets acquainted with his childhood bestie Mahalakshmi / Maha, and hears about her love Madhu.
-Once he views Maha walking to a graveyard near Madhu's sepulcher when she moves rearward.
-Madhu & Maha are turtle doves in the college even Madhu's parents also accept their match.
-Maha's father Raghava Rao is the arbitrator of their village who is stubborn and persistent.
+Plus, a day arises when she will fall in love and proceed toward him.
+Parallelly, Murali gets acquainted with his childhood bestie, Mahalakshmi / Maha, and hears about her passion, Madhu.
+Once, he views Maha walking to a graveyard near Madhu's grave when she moves rearward.
+Madhu & Maha are turtle doves in the college; even Madhu's parents accept their match.
+Maha's father, Raghava Rao, is the arbitrator of their village who is stubborn and persistent.
 Suddenly, he fixes Maha's alliance and instructs her to right back.
 So, to abscond, by the notion of Madhu, Maha notifies her family that they have knitted.
-Additionally, they plan a register a marriage the coming morning.
+Additionally, they plan to register for marriage in the coming morning.
 Just before the wedding, tragically, Madhu dies in an accident.

-Presently, Maha says to relieve this pain she is moving abroad after getting the Visa.
-Abruptly, the Police reach therein and apprehends them on suspicion.
-Therefore, to be free Murali affirms Maha as his wife.
-By the time they get home Maha's uncle Shankar Rao is lying ahead, he too misinterprets Murali as their son-in-law and asks them to accompany him.
-Now, Maha requests Murali to play the role of her husband before her family.
+Maha says she is moving abroad after getting the Visa to relieve this pain.
+Abruptly, the Police reach therein and apprehend them on suspicion.
+Therefore, to be free, Murali affirms Maha as his wife.
+When they get home, Maha's uncle Shankar Rao is lying ahead.
+He, too, misinterprets Murali as their son-in-law and asks them to accompany him.
+Now, Maha requests Murali to play her husband's role before her family.
 Since it is inevitable, Murali goes on to.
-Maha consists of a conjoined jollity family who gives them warm welcome.
-Anyhow, Raghava Rao is red as he is still in a state of denial of their nuptial.
+Maha consists of a conjoined jollity family who gives them a warm welcome.
+Raghava Rao is red as he is still in denial of their nuptial.
 Besides, Srihari Maha's brother-in-law is debauchery and neglects his wife & children.
 On that account, Raghava Rao ostracizes him from the house.
 Murali reforms and joins him back.